LEDA AND THE SWAN

 Any union, however willing and loving, might produce Hitler or Stalin,

-(to say nothing of subsidized and adulated arms manufacturers).
+(to say nothing of subsidised and adulated arms manufacturers).

 click to see a copy of Leonardo's destroyed 'Leda and the Swan' by Cesare da Sesto